fontclubbelgica/fontclubbelgica.xyz/faq.md

   We handle personal data with care, adhering strictly to legal regulations.
 We believe in a free internet, as such we don’t track our website usage with cookies.
-Your personal data only gets stored and processed when you leave our platform to finish the checkout process at our payment partner Fastspring.
+Your personal data only gets stored and processed when you leave our platform to finish the checkout process at our payment partner [Pay Pro Global](https://payproglobal.com).

   If you subscribe to our newsletter, we'll keep you updated on relevant developments and offers.
 By clicking on newsletter links, you authorize us to process your IP address, geodata, and similar